 Full event info: https://www.worldofwearableart.com/

 2. Summer FAWC (Food & Wine Classic), Hawke’s Bay

-Set in one of the southern hemisphere's most productive regions, the FAWC Summer series is a delectable slice of regional New Zealand that will celebrate its fifth birthday this November.
+Set in one of the southern hemisphere's most productive regions, the FAWC Summer series is a delectable slice of regional New Zealand that will celebrate its eighth birthday in November 2019.
 Along with the fine full-bodied red wines that consistently attract international recognition, the Hawke's Bay region - on the eastern coast of the North Island - produces everything from lamb and beef to seafood, dairy, stone fruit and olives making it a perfect spot to host a food and wine festival.

 FAWC!
 Food and Wine Classic is a seasonal event held twice a year in Hawke's Bay.
-Tickets for Summer FAWC 2016 are on sale from 4 September.
-There are 8000 places for 50 events with ticket prices ranging from cooking classes to vineyard picnics, beer appreciation days and themed dinners of all descriptions.
+Tickets for Summer FAWC 2019 are on sale from mid-September.
+There are 7000 places for events with ticket prices ranging from cooking classes to vineyard picnics, beer appreciation days and themed dinners of all descriptions.

 Full event info: www.fawc.co.nz

 3. Air New Zealand Queenstown Marathon